-Air Conditioner Rattling: 4 Common Causes
+Air Conditioner Rattling: 4 Common Noise Sources

 Is your air conditioner rattling and starting to make you worry about a potentially extensive repair in the near future?
 You’re right to be concerned, because a rattle is often a sign that there’s something amiss in your climate control system.